When a team is in crisis, who do they turn to? Who surfaces as a leader in chaos?

-This strength is not the absence of fear as much as the presence of courage.
-Command is not afraid to act in fear, people with the strength of Command believe one needs to step up and step into fear in order to influence.
-People with Command have a way to see through the conflict, remove the conflict and usher in a solution.
+This Strength is not the absence of fear as much as the presence of courage, it is not afraid to act in fear.
+People with the Strength of Command® believe one needs to step up and step into fear in order to influence.
+They have a way to see through the conflict, remove the conflict, and usher in a solution.

 “I think its time that we move to the next challenge, everyone.
 We only have 5 more minutes to go.”